allenhwkim/react-openlayers/README.md

 2. Storybook documentation.

     Code for Storybook is in `./src/stories`.
-Storybook app documents and demonstrates the usage of each compont.
+Storybook documents and demonstrates the usage of each component.
 It is deployed to [Github Pages](https://allenhwkim.github.io/react-openlayers).

     When `main` branch is updated, a Github Action runs the build command,